-But in the mid 2010's, the state's focus and investment faltered, leaving us flat-footed in the face of a youth epidemic of e-cigarette use and unable to counter the onslaught of new youth-focused tobacco products and devices being heavily marketed by the tobacco industry.
+However, in the mid 2010's, the state's focus and investment faltered, leaving us flat-footed in the face of a youth epidemic of e-cigarette use and unable to counter the onslaught of new youth-focused tobacco products and devices being heavily marketed by the tobacco industry.
 The Fund for a Healthy Maine, the home for Maine's share of the 1998 tobacco settlement (aka Master Settlement Agreement, or MSA), was being used more and more to supplant General Fund expenditures, leaving far fewer resources available for public health and prevention.
-By 2019, Maine's tobacco program was funded at just 30% of the U.S. CDC recommended funding level for Maine.
+By 2019, Maine's tobacco program was funded at just 30% of the U.S. CDC recommended funding level for Maine.53

 Recognizing the value and need for investing in tobacco prevention and cessation, Governor Mills and the 129th Maine Legislature nearly tripled the budget for Maine's tobacco program in 2020 and 2021.
-The funding increase came from revenue from the tobacco Master Settlement Agreement and a portion of the revenue generated from the passage of a law to update Maine's tax code so that all non-cigarette tobacco products, including e-cigarettes, are taxed at the same relative rate as cigarettes.
+The funding increase came from revenue from the tobacco Master Settlement Agreement and a portion of the revenue generated from the passage of a law to update Maine's tax code so that all non-cigarette tobacco products, including e-cigarettes, are taxed at the same relative rate as cigarettes.54

-Thanks to this recommitment among policymakers to this foundational public health intervention, Maine's tobacco program is once again funded close to the U.S. CDC recommended level.
-Nevertheless, it should be noted that this recommended level is still just a fraction of the total revenue gleaned from tobacco sales and the tobacco settlement in Maine, and just one quarter what the tobacco industry spends every year marketing their products in Maine (see Figure 10).
+Unfortunately, funding levels were not sustained in the recent budget, and it should be noted that this recommended level is still just a fraction of the total revenue gleaned from tobacco sales and the tobacco settlement in Maine, and less than half of what the tobacco industry spends every year marketing their products in Maine (see Figure 10).
+With the updated Tobacco Free Kids number of tobacco industry marketing at \$40.8 million, the recommended level of funding is 39% of the tobacco industry marketing.